 Mr. Foley's qualifications to serve on our board include more than 30 years as a director and executive officer of FNF, his long and deep knowledge of our business and industry, his strategic vision, his experience as a board member and executive officer of public and private companies in a wide variety of industries, and his strong track record of building and maintaining shareholder value and successfully negotiating and implementing mergers and acquisitions.
-Mr. Foley provides high-value added services to our board and has sufficient time to focus on Dun & Bradstreet.
+Mr. Foley provides highvalue added services to our board and has sufficient time to focus on Dun & Bradstreet.

 Chinh E. Chu has served as a member of our board of directors since the Take-Private Transaction in February 2019.
 Mr. Chu is the Founder and Managing Partner at CC Capital, a private investment firm which he founded in 2015.
 Before founding CC Capital, Mr. Chu worked at Blackstone from 1990 to 2015.
 Mr. Chu was a Senior Managing Director at Blackstone since 2000, and previously served as Co-Chair of Blackstone's Private Equity Executive Committee and was a member of Blackstone's Executive Committee.
+Mr. Chu serves as Chairman of E2open Parent Holdings, Inc. (f/k/a CC Neuberger Principal Holdings I) and as a director of CC Neuberger Principal Holdings II and CC Neuberger Principal Holdings III.
 Mr. Chu served as Co-Chairman of FGL Holdings from April 2016 until June 2020 when it was acquired.
-Mr. Chu is also a director of Collier Creek Holdings, a special purpose acquisition company he co-founded in April 2018 which announced its business combination on June 5, 2020, and NCR Corporation.
-Mr. Chu previously served as a director of Kronos Incorporated, SunGard Data Systems, Inc., Stiefel Laboratories, Freescale Semiconductor, Ltd. Biomet, Inc., Alliant, Celanese Corporation, Nalco Company, DJO Global, Inc., HealthMarkets, Inc., Nycomed, Alliant Insurance Services, Inc., the London International Financial Futures and Options Exchange, Graham Packaging and AlliedBarton Security Services.
+Mr. Chu served as a a director of Collier Creek Holdings, a special purpose acquisition company he co-founded in April 2018, prior to its business combination on June 5, 2020.
+Mr. Chu previously served as a director of NCR Corporation, Kronos Incorporated, SunGard Data Systems, Inc., Stiefel Laboratories, Freescale Semiconductor, Ltd., Biomet, Inc., Alliant, Celanese Corporation, Nalco Company, DJO Global, Inc., HealthMarkets, Inc., Nycomed, Alliant Insurance Services, Inc., the London International Financial Futures and Options Exchange, Graham Packaging and AlliedBarton Security Services.
 Before joining Blackstone in 1990, Mr. Chu worked at Salomon Brothers in the Mergers & Acquisitions Department.